0xKitsune/EVM-Puzzles-Walkthrough/README.md

 [1b callvalue 0 0 0 0 0 0 0 0 0 0 0 0 0]
 ```

-Next we se the [GT instruction](https://www.evm.codes/#11) which operates exactly like `LT`, but evaluates greater than instead of less than.
+Next we see the [GT instruction](https://www.evm.codes/#11) which operates exactly like `LT`, but evaluates greater than instead of less than.
 For this puzzle, we need `GT` to push `1` on the stack, so we know that our callvalue must be less than `1b` (ie. 27 in decimal notation).
 This will allow the program to jump down to the first `JUMPDEST` at instruction `08`.

 Now we see `CALLDATASIZE PUSH2 0003 SWAP1` which pushes the calldata size as well as `0003` onto the stack, and swaps their positions.
 Now our stack looks like this.